YagoLeite/World-Cup-Simulator/README.md

 ### The challenge

+As the 2022 World Cup is almost upon us, I decided to create a simulator for it.

 Users should be able to:

 - View the optimal layout for the game depending on their device's screen size